shivishivangi/clinical-trial-dashboard/REPORT.md

 Dash produces a professional, multi-section interactive dashboard that runs locally via a single Python script.

-**Dashboard Architecture (Display-Only)**
+**Dashboard Architecture**
-The dashboard reads pre-computed outputs from `outputs/` rather than querying the database directly; separating computation from presentation.
+The dashboard reads pre-computed outputs from `outputs/` for Parts 2 and 3.
+Part 4 queries the database directly to support interactive filtering: the user can select condition, treatment, timepoint, sex, and cell population from dropdowns and results update reactively.

-Interactive features (dropdowns, filters) operate on the loaded dataframe in memory, which is fast given the current dataset size (52,500 rows).

-For future scale (millions of rows, real-time data updates, or multiple concurrent users), the dashboard will need to query the database directly with lazy loading, use a caching layer like Redis, or move to a backend API architecture such as FastAPI and Dash.
+For future scale (millions of rows, real-time data updates, or multiple concurrent users), the dashboard will need a caching layer like Redis, or move to a backend API architecture such as FastAPI and Dash.

+### SQL Injection Prevention
+`get_distinct_values()` uses an allowlist of valid tables and columns to guard against injection since table and column names cannot be parameterized in SQLite.

 ## Key Findings

 ### Part 3: Statistical Analysis

+#### Findings
 Comparing melanoma patients treated with miraclib (PBMC samples only for all timestamps):

 | Population | U-Statistic | P-Value | p < 0.05 | Bonferroni (p < 0.01) |